dennisss/dacha/pkg/container/README.md

 Each node is effectively just a service for running individual tasks.

-The node runtime itself should generally not be making any outgoing RPCs to other services as the management of the cluster is managed top down by the `Manager` jobs which call individual nodes.
+The node runtime itself should be able to operate independently with all external dependencies missing.
+This is required as we will typically run those external dependencies as tasks on nodes.

-The main outgoing RPCs that do occur in the node runtime are:
+But, the `Node`s don't do any cluster management.
+Instead assignment of tasks to nodes is managed by the `Manager` jobs.
+The main outgoing RPCs from the node runtime are:
+- `Metastore`
-- When running in a LAN, on startup each Node discovers the metastore via multi-cast and registers itself in the metastore (updates the ip address and port at which it is reachable).
+  - **Self Registration**: When running in a LAN, on startup each Node discovers the metastore via multi-cast and registers itself in the NodeMetadata (updates the ip address and port at which it is reachable).
     - This is mainly needed to support potential re-assignment of IPs in LANs over time if nodes restart.
     - This could be replaced by requiring static ips for nodes or in the cloud this could be replaced with a lookup by the manager in the VM API (or using static hostnames with lookups over regular DNS).
+  - **Task Reconciliation**: Each Node will watch the TaskMetadata table to see if any tasks are assigned/un-assigned to the node and then apply these changes localyl.
+  - **Health Checking**: When a task running on the node transitions to being healthy/unhealthy, the node updates the Metastore so that clients of the task know that they can/can't send requests to it.
-- When a node is missing a blob, it may fetch it from another node.
+- When a node is missing a blob, it may look up a known replica list from the metastore and fetch it from another node.

 #### Local Storage

-Each node has a local EmbeddedDB instance it uses to store information about tasks that have been added to it.
+Each node has a local EmbeddedDB instance it uses to store information such as:

-- For each task, we want to store the following information:
-  - creation_time: When was the latest TaskSpec configured for the task
+- Which tasks are running on it.
+  - So that they can be automatically restarted (if enabled) on node reboot
-  - updated_time: When did the last state transition occur for this task
+- Record of state transitions for current/past tasks.
-  - num_attempts: Number of times the job was restarted since the last TaskSpec was updated.

-TODO: What about logs?

-Types of tasks:
--
+- Stdout/stderr output of containers.

 #### Node Permissions